Academic Strategy

 Start the Conversation

-If you are seeking structured academic guidance grounded in measurable progress and long-term growth, I welcome a focused discussion to define objectives and next steps.
+If you are seeking structured academic guidance grounded in measurable progress and long-term growth, I welcome a focused conversation to discuss the student’s goals and determine next steps.